Nigeria launches crackdown on fake degrees – DW – 01/10/2024

 Armed with the fake degree, Audu had no problem enrolling in Nigeria's mandatory youth service under the National Youth Service Corps scheme.

-A Bachelor's degree in Mass Communications course of study typically lasts three to four years.
+A Bachelor's degree in Mass Communications typically takes three to four years of study.

-"We thought we should draw government's attention and even Nigerians to notorious activities going on in these two [Benin and Togo] countries," said Audu.
+"We thought we should draw the government's attention, and even [regular] Nigerians', to notorious activities going on in these two countries [Benin and Togo]," said Audu.

 Crackdown on so-called degree mills

-Consequently, after Audu's investigative report, Nigeria banned at least 18 foreign universities, including some from Benin, Togo, the US and the UK.

-There are reports that Nigeria could ban degrees from Ghana, Kenya and Uganda.
+There are reports that Nigeria could ban degrees from Ghana, Kenya and Ugandaas well.

-Audu revealed that he was now receiving threatening messages from the racketeers and holders of fake degrees after he exposed the scandal.
+Audu revealed that since exposing the scandal, he has been receiving threatening messages from racketeers and holders of fake degrees.

 According to Ibrahim Shatambaya, a Nigerian university lecturer, the proliferation of fake degrees undermines the country's educational system and productivity.

-"What has happened over the years, how these universities have been taking advantage of Nigeria, shows clearly that those universities have contributed in actually producing ill-repaired and unprofessional graduates," Shatambaya told DW.
+"What has happened over the years, how these universities have been taking advantage of Nigeria, shows clearly that those universities have contributed in actually producing ill-prepared and unprofessional graduates," Shatambaya told DW.

-He regretted that graduates who cut corners to gain certificates later lack the effectiveness and efficiency to deliver and carry out the required functions when they are employed.
+He said graduates who cut corners to gain certificates later lack the effectiveness and efficiency to deliver and carry out the required functions when they are employed.

+For journalist Audu, the government is on the right track in seeking to stop the practice.

-"Some people will sit in the comfort of their homes and order for an unmerited certificate to be delivered to them in a very short period of time, so that doesn't speak well to us as a nation."
+"Some people will sit in the comfort of their homes and order an unmerited certificate to be delivered to them in a very short period of time," he said, adding that this didn't reflect well on Nigeria as a nation.